 While alcohol can be harmful to some people, it may actually provide protective benefits for others.

-A recent study published in Circulation, the journal from the American Heart Association, found that moderate drinking (defined by the Centers for Disease Control and Prevention as one drink per day for women and two for men) could prolong your life.
+A recent study published in Circulation, the journal from the American Heart Association, found that (defined by the Centers for Disease Control and Prevention as one drink per day for women and two for men) could prolong your life.

-In another report from Circulation, researchers stated that there are more than 60 prospective studies showing that light to moderate alcohol consumption reduces the likelihood of heart disease — the leading cause of death in the United States.
+In another report from Circulation, researchers stated that there are more than 60 prospective studies showing that light to moderate alcohol consumption reduces the likelihood of heart disease — the of death in the United States.

 “Don’t start drinking just to decrease your cardiovascular risk, but if you’re an older woman with risk factors for cardiovascular disease, the occasional drink you have might reduce that risk,” Templeton said.